-Where the NQCS is expanded upon, a clear documented structure should be produced and stored within the agencies' data management documentation.
-This documentation will clearly detail the linkages between the NQCS parent codes and the child codes; this linkage will also be reflected in the agencies' data quality map.
+Where the NQCS is expanded upon, a clear documented structure should be produced and stored within the agency's data management documentation.
+This documentation will clearly detail the linkages between the NQCS parent codes and the child codes; this linkage will also be reflected in the agency's data quality map.